Watch this video or read the article below!

 have found a gem in "credit monitoring".
-First, they collect your credit information and happily sell it to anyone and everyonw.
+First, they collect your credit information and happily sell it to anyone and everyone.
 Then, when the natural consequence of their actions (ID theft) are running rampant and people start to get scared and frustrated, what do they do?
-Start being more responsible with your information?
+Start being more responsible with your information, perhaps?
 Hardly.

 Enter "credit monitoring" (angelic chorus plays).
 The nice, consumer friendly CRCs are helping to solve the problem!
 See?
 We'll monitor your file and let you know as soon as something looks suspicious.
 All for a low (or not so low) fee…

 Well… Isn't that nice?
 There's just a few problems with this scenario: